A Beginner’s Guide To Mindfulness And Meditation

 Mindfulness involves being aware.
 It concentrates on the present, rather than the future or past.
 When you are mindful, you are able to observe your feelings, without feeling challenged by them.

 Similar to meditation, being mindful offers benefits for your physical and mental health.
 It allows you to be fully aware of the present, offering better engagement with your day to day life.
 You can appreciate the present, which allows you to build better connections with people.
 Mindfulness also aids stress relief, improves your ability to sleep and improves mental health conditions, such as depression and anxiety.
+When looking into mindfulness for kids they can also enjoy these benefits which will help them grow and develop through life.

 Here are just a few more articles and guides on mindfulness techniques: